COVID-19 Protocols FAQ

 COVID-19 Health, Quarantine, and Isolation

-- What happens if a student or employee becomes ill during the school day?
+- What happens if a student becomes ill during the school day?

 - How will HCPS obtain consent for COVID-19 diagnostic testing?

 Diagnostic COVID-19 testing in school has been occurring since March 2021 and is only performed on students with parental consent.
 Diagnostic testing is only for symptomatic students who are going home from school.
 Parent's/Guardian's are offered testing for their student, but testing is only performed with a parent/guardian written consent at the time of testing.

 - Will parents/guardians be notified if a student in their child’s class presents with COVID-19 symptoms or a positive test result?